 - The Trustee believes that good administration and record keeping play a crucial role in ensuring that scheme members receive the retirement income due to them.
-In addition, that the type and quality of service experienced by members has a bearing on the level of member engagement. - As noted above, the Trustee has appointed Aon to provide administration services to the Scheme. - The Trustee is satisfied that Aon has sufficient checks in place to monitor and report on the standard of the administration service. - As noted above, some administration issues were identified over the prior reporting period, which have subsequently been rectified.
-Processes have also been amended to ensure that similar issues do not arise in future. - The Trustee Board regularly monitors the Scheme administration via quarterly reporting.
+In addition, that the type and quality of service experienced by members has a bearing on the level of member engagement. - As noted above, the Trustee has appointed Aon to provide administration services to the Scheme. - The Trustee is satisfied that Aon has sufficient checks in place to monitor and report on the standard of the administration service. - The Trustee Board regularly monitors the Scheme administration via quarterly reporting.